VijethAmin/Power-Bi-_Bank_loan_project/README.md

 Interest Impact: Loans with higher int_rate often correlate with poorer loan grades.
 Purpose Analysis: “Debt consolidation” and “Credit Card” are the top loan purposes.
 Term-wise Default: 60-month term loans have a noticeably higher default percentage.

+🏁 Conclusion:

+The Financial Loan Analysis Dashboard provides an intuitive and interactive way to assess loan portfolio performance.
+It helps stakeholders identify risk factors, understand borrower profiles, and make informed lending decisions.
+The visual insights derived from this dashboard can aid in reducing default rates and optimizing loan strategies.

+🚀 Future Enhancements:

+Integrate real-time data refresh from SQL Server.

+Add predictive analytics using Python integration in Power BI.

+Include geographical analysis by state or region.

+Build an automated loan risk scoring system using historical performance data.